Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much does professional liability insurance cost?

 Professional liability insurance covers your business if a client or patient claims that you provided incorrect advice, negligent service or caused them harm or financial loss.
-That means your premium for a professional liability policy depends on the chance that a claim will happen as well as your business’s size.
-Expect higher insurance costs if an error from your advice or services could lead to costly damage for clients.
+That means your premium for a professional liability policy depends on the chance that a client will file a claim against you.
+In this day of commercial lawsuits, businesses that provide professional advice or services should consider this liability coverage, even if it’s not legally required for your business.
+This insurance is also called errors and omissions insurance, or the shorter E&O.

 Your business might pay anywhere from $50 to $600 per month for professional liability insurance, depending on your business’s industry risks and size.